-It is important for us and our franchisees to attract, train, and retain talented wax specialists and managers,
+It is important for us and our franchisees to attract, train, and retain talented wax specialists and managers.

 In addition to the guest experience in our centers, guest loyalty is also dependent upon the wax specialists who serve our guests.
 We have developed a specialized and brand specific training program for our wax specialists.
 Our ability to hire, train and retain qualified, licensed wax specialists is key to a supportive guest experience that creates repeat visits.
 In order for our franchisees to profitably grow our business and our brand, it is important to adequately staff our centers.
 Because the OOH waxing industry is highly fragmented and comprised of many independent operators, the market for wax specialists is typically highly competitive.
-In addition, increases in minimum wage requirements may impact the number of wax specialists considering careers outside the waxing industry.
+In addition, increases in minimum wage requirements may impact the number of wax specialists.
+Offering careers outside the waxing industry.
 In some markets, we and our franchisees have experienced a shortage of qualified wax specialists.
-Offering competitive wages, benefits, education and training programs are important elements to attracting and retaining qualified wax specialists.
-In addition, we have observed that some wax specialists are not comfortable coming back to the center environment during COVID-19.
-If our corporate- owned centers or franchisees are not successful in attracting, training and retaining wax specialists or in staffing our centers, our same-store sales or the performance of our franchise business could experience periods of variability or sales could decline and our results of operations could be adversely affected.
+If our corporate-owned centers or franchisees are not successful in attracting, training and retaining wax specialists or in staffing our centers, our same-store sales or the performance of our franchise business could experience periods of variability or sales could decline and our results of operations could be adversely affected.